kferris10/Ch3-TWA-act/index.md

 Does the interaction plot suggest that the effect of tension depends on the type of wool?
 You might want to take a look at the explanation even if you get the question right.
 I think it's useful.

-1. Yes - the lines in the interaction plot are parallel
+1. Yes - the lines in the interaction plot are close to parallel
-2. No - the lines in the interaction plot are parallel
+2. No - the lines in the interaction plot are close to parallel
-3. _Yes - the lines in the interaction plot are not parallel_
+3. _Yes - the lines in the interaction plot are not close to parallel_
-4. No - the lines in the interaction plot are not parallel
+4. No - the lines in the interaction plot are not close to parallel

 *** .hint
 Take a look back at the interaction plot.
 Is there a constant shift from wool A to wool B for all levels of tension?